aws-samples/aws-online-data-migration-workshop/kinesis/README.md

 1. Open your AWS Management Console

-2. From the Chrome session, in the AWS console, at the top of the screen, click Services and type & select **Amazon Kinesis**
+2. From the Chrome session, in the AWS console, at the top of the screen from the search bar, type  and type & select **Amazon Kinesis**

 - On the following screen, click Create Data Stream